Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 Fortunately, ramp ceremonies were usually quick things.
 A sharp moment of grief at a solemn pace, that ended when the coffin was loaded into the hearse and driven away.
 Less quick was the funeral proper, to come in the morning.

 Owen’s house was hers to possess, now.
 He’d left all his worldly possessions to her in trust, to be used among the SOR as she best saw fit.
 She’d given it serious thought, as he would have wanted.
-Arés was working on a big family...but he had a tenant leaving the apartment below his, so his plan was to combine them into a two-level home.
+Arés was working on a big family... but he had a tenant leaving the apartment below his, so his plan was to combine them into a two-level home.
 So, that was paid for.

 To the others had gone similar gestures.
 Some were taken, some were kept in reserve.
 Owen’s books went to Costello, save for one or two she couldn’t bear to part with.
 His weights went to the incoming officer they’d meet in a couple week’s time.
 Campbell, was his name.